Ulf Landegren – Advanced detection in genomics, proteomics and clinical medicine

 The technologies that we develop can be viewed as molecular machines, composed of components that target molecules of interest via affinity reactions, coupled to enzymatic reagents that serve to enhance specificity of detection, and to signal that the probes have found their intended target molecules.

-Our molecular tools are used to some extent by ourselves, and on a much larger scale by other researchers and by drug developers, to better understand important disease categories, and to probe basic biological challenges.
+Our molecular tools are in use for academic research and in e.g. drug development, to better understand important disease categories, and to probe basic biological challenges.
 The assays are also used to detect and distinguish diseases at the earliest possible time point, and to monitor responses to drug therapy.

 Several companies spun out from the lab

 As already mentioned, we are eager to see that successful techniques are being broadly applied.
-Besides our publications, we have licensed some of our greater than 50 patents and patent applications to leading international biotech companies, and we have ourselves spun out around ten companies, including Olink.
-We estimate that around 900 individuals are currently working at companies that trace their roots to our lab.
+Besides our publications, we have licensed some of our 50 or so patents and patent applications to leading international biotech companies, and we have ourselves spun out around ten companies, including Olink Proteomics, Navinci Diagnostics, Rarity Bioscience, Readily and SampleFacts.
+We estimate that in excess of 1000 individuals are currently employed at companies that trace their roots to our lab.

 Some recent or ongoing projects in the lab: